Webcomic / Craving Control

 Craving Control is/was a webcomic published on Drunk Duck.com in 2007.
 It followed a beautiful young freshman named Lalia, as she attempts to survive college with her roommate Jane.
-Lalia has a massive appetite
+The twist was that Lalia had a massive appetite

 , often with the gut to show it